kasundsilva/terraform-ansible-example/README.md

-## Terraform/Ansible provisioning script to create an AWS EC2 instance and run an Nginx docker container inside.
+## Terraform/Ansible provisioning script to create an AWS EC2 instance with an Nginx docker container inside.

 ## Details